10 Steps in Writing the Research Paper by Peter T. Markman; Alison L. Heney; Roberta H. Markman; Marie L. Waddell

 How to effectively apply digital writing skills in the classroom, from the prestigious National Writing Project.
 A debate has arisen on how and whether digital writing should be taught and what skills should be expected of students.
 As many teachers know, students may be very adept at text messaging, and communicating online, but do not know how to craft a basic essay.
 In the classroom, students are increasingly required to create web-based or multi-media productions that also include writing.
 Since writing in and for the online realm often defies standard writing conventions, this book defines digital writing and examines how best to integrate new technologies into writing instruction.

-by Robert W. Blake; Brett Elizabeth Blake
+Becoming a Teacher by Robert W. Blake; Brett Elizabeth Blake

 Call Number: LB 1707 .B53 2012